Alumni

 Mary Carol Barks, MA

-Alumna of English MA concentration in Literature, Medicine, and Culture (2019)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2019)

 Mary Carol Barks holds a B.A. from Auburn University where she studied English Literature with an interest in the medical humanities and multidisciplinary research.
 Mary Carol is an Associate in Research at Duke University’s Margolis Center for Health Policy where she studies doctor-patient communication and shared decision-making, particularly when patients experience life-threatening illness.
 Mary Carol hopes to continue this line of research, helping clinicians guide their patients through challenging treatment decisions that effectively coincide with each patient’s values, goals, and life as a whole.

-Alumnus of English MA concentration in Literature, Medicine, and Culture (2022)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2022)

 Jesse Bossingham completed the MA program while enrolled in the MD program at UNC School of Medicine.
 His capstone project explored representations of dementia and he plans to practice geriatric medicine.